-APPENDIX H - FUELS MANAGEMENT PHOTOGRAPHIC DOCUMENTATION (2008-2020)
+APPENDIX H - FUELS MANAGEMENT PHOTOGRAPHIC DOCUMENTATION (2008-2021)

-• Both photos demonstrate the forest floor and stand density on Northstar Property Owners Association (NPOA) property prior to treatment in 2008.
-Prior to work being done the BEHAVE fuel model number assigned to this site (Timber Group) = 10.
-Following treatment, the BEHAVE fuel model was recognized as a (Timber Group) = 8.
+♦ Both photos demonstrate the forest floor and stand density on Northstar Property Owners Association (NPOA) property prior to treatment in 2008.
+Prior to work being done the BEHAVE fuel model number assigned to this site (Timber Group) = 10.Following treatment, the BEHAVE fuel model was recognized as a (Timber Group) = 8.
 The average stand density for the entire 7.63-acre project was 270 square feet of basal area.
 Following treatment, the average square feet of basal area of the stand was 150.
-Additional work will be done in future years to get the desired square foot of basal area between 75 and 90.
+Additional work will be done in future years to get the desired square foot of basal area range between 75 and 90.

-◆ The photo to the left taken in 2008 shows the large downed and dead material from the previous photo stacked into burn piles.
-Larger material that cannot fit into the track chipper or is logistically difficult to reach is pile burned.
-The re-introduction of fire to the ecosystem is a beneficial element to the Sierra Nevada forest ecosystem.
+♦ The photo to the left taken during the 2008 forest fuels reduction project season shows the large downed and dead material from the previous photo that has been stacked into burn piles.
+The larger forest fuels material that cannot fit into the track chipper or is logistically difficult to reach will be pile burned.
+The reintroduction of fire to the ecosystem is a beneficial element to the Sierra Nevada Forest ecosystem.

-◆ In 2008, a track chipper was used in areas where chipping was acceptable.
-The operator managed a two-person crew that on average was able to chip 30 4'x4'x6' piles per day.
+♦ In 2008, the NFD track chipper was used for forest fuels reduction within project areas where chipping was acceptable.
+The chipper operator managed a two-person crew that on average was able to chip 30 4'x4'x6' piles per day.

-◆ Both photos were taken in 2009.
-They show a Quaking Aspen (Populus tremuloides) grove that was opened and released from encroaching conifers.
+♦ Both photos were taken during the 2009 project season.
+The photos depict a Quaking Aspen (Populus tremuloides) grove that was opened and released from encroaching conifers.
+The Quaking Aspen habitat is a diminishing habitat in North America and a species that can act as a natural forest fuel break.

-Pile burning has been performed since 2008.
-It is primarily performed in late fall through early spring.
-Burn piles that are created are typically 8' x 8' in size and consist of material that was unable to be chipped or located on steep slopes where equipment could not operate.
-The piles are covered in the fall and ignited with a product called Alum-A-Gel and or a drip torch consisting of a proportion of diesel fuel and gasoline.
-The piles are monitored, consolidated, and extinguished at the proper time.
-This is an easy and cost-effective way to treat larger fuels.
+Pile burning for forest fuels reduction has been performed since 2008.
+Pile burning is primarily performed in late fall through early spring.
+Burn piles dimensions are typically 8' x 8' in size.
+Burn piles consist of material that was unable to be chipped or located on steep slopes where equipment could not operate.
+The burn piles are covered in the fall and ignited with a product called Alum-A-Gel and or a drip torch consisting of a proper proportion of diesel fuel and gasoline.
+Once ignited, the burn-piles are monitored, consolidated and extinguished at the proper time.

-The four photos above were taken in 2014.
-They show a fuels reduction worker treating a forest stand.
+The four photos above were taken during the 2014 project season.
+The photos depict a forest fuels reduction worker treating a forest stand.
 The work involves thinning the understory of conifer trees and limbing the residual trees.
 The biomass material was chipped and broadcasted across the forest floor.

-◆ The two aerial photos were taken in 2015.
-They show a completed forest fuels reduction project that has the desired canopy spacing.
+♦ The two aerial photos to the left were taken by a drone in 2015.
+The photos depict a completed forest fuels reduction project that has the desired canopy spacing.
 This federally funded grant project can now be categorized as complete and declared in a "Maintenance Mode".
-Re-entry to the stand may be needed in another 8-10 years depending on the health of the forest.
-It is the desire to have most forest fuels reduction projects to model this project.
+Re-entry to the forest stand may be needed in another 8-10 years depending on the overall health of the forest.
+It is the desire to have most forest fuels reduction projects to model the forest represented in these two photos.

-The four photos above were taken in 2019.
-They show before and after photo points of a fuels reduction project to treat a forest stand above the Ritz-Carlton hotel.
+The four photos above were taken during the 2019 project season.
+The photos depict before and after photo points for a fuels reduction project that was designed to treat a forest stand above the Ritz-Carlton hotel.
 The work involved thinning the understory of conifer trees and limbing the residual trees.
-The biomass material was chipped and broadcasted across the forest floor.
+For this project, the biomass material was chipped and broadcasted across the forest floor.